IowaComputerGurus/netcore.utilities.email.resend/README.md

 ### Usage

-Usage is primarly completed by injecting the IEmailService interface to your respective project, one injected emails can be sent with a single line of code.
+Usage is primarily completed by injecting the IEmailService interface into your respective project, and one injected email can be sent with a single line of code.

 ``` csharp
 _ResendService.SendEmail("recipient@me.com", "My Subject", "<p>Hello!</p>");